Deng Liqun: Retirement

 Following his failure to get elected to the Politburo, Deng retreated from active politics.
 Deng said the failure to get elected caused him great embarrassment.
 However, Deng continued to agitate for hardline causes through his writing and personal influence.
 Many of his former subordinates in the Policy Research Office were later promoted to ministerial-level positions across the party and government apparatus, increasing conservative influence in the new generation of leadership under Jiang Zemin.
-Deng understood the Tiananmen Square protests of 1989 as a vindication of his beliefs – that the contradiction between economic liberalization on the one hand and rigid political control on the other caused an inevitable rupture of public sentiment, and that the solution was to roll back economic reforms.
+Deng understood the 1989 Tiananmen Square protests and massacre as a vindication of his beliefs – that the contradiction between economic liberalization on the one hand and rigid political control on the other caused an inevitable rupture of public sentiment, and that the solution was to roll back economic reforms.

-After Tiananmen, Deng maintained his hardline stance, and became increasingly critical of the reformist wing of the party, accusing them of pursuing an essentially capitalist line.
+After Tiananmen incident, Deng maintained his hardline stance, and became increasingly critical of the reformist wing of the party, accusing them of pursuing an essentially capitalist line.
 He railed against trends towards "bourgeois liberalization" and advocated for "people's democratic dictatorship."
-During Deng Xiaoping's "southern tour of 1992", which called for increased economic liberalization, Deng Liqun hit back at the party establishment with a scathing article entitled "Uphold the Dictatorship of the Proletariat."
+During Deng Xiaoping's southern tour of 1992, which called for increased economic liberalization, Deng Liqun hit back at the Party establishment with an article entitled "Uphold the Dictatorship of the Proletariat."
 Deng was also one of the foremost critics of the "Peaceful Evolution theory," the idea that the spread of liberal democratic culture and ideas seen in Western countries will lead to the peaceful and gradual dismantling of the CCP power structure in China.
 Beginning in 1997, Deng Liqun became increasingly critical of the leadership of Jiang Zemin.
-In 2001, the 85-year-old Deng published an open letter denouncing the so-called "Three Represents", Jiang's theoretical contribution to CCP ideology which essentially allowed private businesspeople to join the CCP.
+In 2001, the 85-year-old Deng published an open letter denouncing the Three Represents, Jiang's theoretical contribution to CCP ideology which essentially allowed private businesspeople to join the CCP.

 In October 2005, Deng published an autobiographical work entitled Twelve Years (1975-1987) in limited circulation in Hong Kong, which recounted his role in the major political events during that period.
 In reviewing the book, dissident journalist Gao Yu accused him of glorifying himself at the expense of Hu Yaobang and Zhao Ziyang.
 Despite their erstwhile political rivalry, Deng sent wreaths to mourn the death of both Hu Yaobang and Zhao Ziyang.

 In August 2014, Deng made a rare public statement in a letter to the Xinjiang Party Committee commemorating five Uyghurs who died in a plane crash in 1949 en route to Beijing.